Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Approach

-We assume that the managed system can operate completely on its own, i.e. it represents a functional robotic system.
-Moreover, we assume that the managed system is built from \ac{ros} nodes that periodically communicate with each other, as it is common practice in robotic use cases.
+The managed system consists of the robotic system, including all algorithmic, hardware, and controlling components such as \acp{bt} \cite{colledanchise_behavior_2018}, \acp{fsm} \cite{ghzouli_behavior_2023}, or reinforcement learning agents \cite{maroto-gomez_systematic_2023}.
+We assume that the managed system can autonomously perform its mission without the presence of faults.
+Moreover, we assume that the managed system is built from components that periodically communicate with each other, as it is common practice in robotic use cases.
 In \Cref{sec:evaluation}, we describe two examples of such systems that we used for our evaluation.

-For the managing system, we build upon the well-known \ac{mapek} loop \cite{kephart_vision_2003}.
-This loop consists of five components: it \textbf{M}onitors the system's state, \textbf{A}nalyzes whether any uncertainties are present and need to be resolved, \textbf{P}lans how the managed system should be adapted and \textbf{E}xecutes the respective adaptation.
-The information the managing system uses to make its decisions is stored in the \textbf{K}nowledge base.
-Our algorithm in the managing system is executed periodically with a constant time step, the so-called tick.

-To create a more generalizable system, we designed the managing system to be solely responsible for uncertainty resolution.
-The managing system operates independently of the managed system similar to MROS \cite{bozhinoski_mros_2022} or ROSA \cite{silva_rosa_2025}.
-As we implement our approach in ROS2, the two systems interact exclusively via ROS communication mechanisms: topics are used to monitor the system state, and services to trigger adaptations \footnote{For further information on ROS2-specific mechanisms, we refer to \cite{macenski_robot_2022}.}.
-The managed system does not depend on the managing system’s presence but exposes interfaces for adaptation.
-Therefore, for each adaptation, the managing system acts as a client, issuing service requests to the relevant ROS nodes.
+For the managing system, we build upon the well-known \ac{mapek} loop \cite{kephart_vision_2003} that is executed periodically.
+We designed the managing system to be solely responsible for failure resolution, i.e., identifying the fault and adapting the system accordingly.
+The managing system operates independently of the managed system, similar to MROS \cite{bozhinoski_mros_2022} or ROSA \cite{silva_rosa_2025}.
+The managed system exposes interfaces used by the managing system to resolve failures in the relevant components.